General Info - Health Care/Human Svcs - Law Enforcement - Planning/Engineering - Resources

 Law Enforcement officers who notice a driver who may be medically impaired, should report their concern to the DMV so that the driver can be evaluated to determine their medical fitness to drive.
 The Medical Review Unit within the DMV reviews referrals, along with documentation from a driver’s medical doctor and other professionals to determine what, if any, restrictions should be in place to ensure safety.

-Training, Research and Education for Driving Safety (TREDS) out of UC San Diego has created a training program and tool to help law enforcement identify and refer medically at-risk drivers.
-Their Driver Orientation Screen for Cognitive Impairment (DOSCI) tool is used in several states and is available in paper and app form.
-Departments interested in utilizing the DOSCI should contact TREDS for more information.
+Training, Research and Education for Driving Safety (TREDS) out of UC San Diego has created a training program and screening tool to help law enforcement identify and refer medically at-risk drivers.
+This training course is designed to instruct law enforcement on how to use the Driver Orientation Screening for Cognitive Impairment (DOSCI) tool to assess and recognize warning signs that may necessitate driver’s license re-examination.
+The DOSCI is used in several states and is available in paper and app form.
+Departments interested in utilizing the DOSCI and registering for live trainings should contact TREDS for more information.